Ceawlin Thynn, 8th Marquess of Bath: Personal life

 In November 2012, aged 38, Thynn announced his engagement to Emma McQuiston, the daughter of Suzanna McQuiston and Nigerian oil billionaire Chief Oladipo Jadesimi, a founder and the executive chairman of Lagos Deep Offshore Logistics.
 She is a younger half-sister of Iain McQuiston, the husband of Thynn's half-aunt, Lady Silvy Cerne Thynne, a daughter of his paternal grandfather, the 6th Marquess of Bath, by his second wife.
-Thynn’s mother was reported as strongly disapproving of her son's planned marriage, due to her prospective daughter-in-law's African ancestry, and she was not invited to the wedding.
+Thynn’s mother was reported as strongly disapproving of her son's upcoming marriage, due to her prospective daughter-in-law's African ancestry, and she was not invited to the wedding.

 It was reported that Thynn intended to evict his father's 'wifelets' from their estate cottages, and some murals painted by his father were removed from Longleat.
 A rift between them developed.

-Thynn and McQuiston were married at Longleat on 8 June 2013, with Lord Bath boycotting the event.
-Despite the absence of both his parents, the marriage was attended by Thynn’s sister.
+Thynn and McQuiston were married at Longleat on 8 June 2013.
+Thynn's parents did not attend the ceremony.

+In 2026, the trustees of three of the family trusts sought High Court approval to grant Thynn a power to add as beneficiaries his younger son Henry, who was born via surrogacy in the United States, and potentially Henry's future children.
+The trusts, governed by pre-1970 deeds, use historical common law definitions of family relationships, leading to uncertainty over whether the second son qualifies as a beneficiary.
+At a hearing in Bristol, the judge approved the appointment of a solicitor to represent the interests of other beneficiaries including the eldest son, who could be affected by a decision to ensure Henry's rights.
+In May 2026, the High Court ruled that Henry may potentially be added as a beneficiary to three family trusts associated with the Longleat estate.
+Power was granted to the trustees to add Henry as a beneficiary, though this power was not to be exercised immediately, partly to avoid complications relating to United States taxation, owing to his birth in the United States.
+The judge concluded that he was satisfied that the court should approve the proposal and that the trustees had the power to do as they proposed.